 How Does Your Body React When You Withdraw from Fentanyl?

 Like many drugs, addiction withdrawal symptoms are common when one stops taking the substance.
 When beginning the process of recovery from fentanyl addiction, the substance must first be completely removed from the body through the process of detoxification.
-While detoxing, symptoms of withdrawal appear and can be very severe.
+While detoxing, fentanyl withdrawal symptoms will likely appear and can be very severe.

 Physical Withdrawal Symptoms from Fentanyl